Together with their families

 The Falls of Shin

 Watch Atlantic salmon leap upstream during their autumn migration.
-A remarkable natural spectacle, about 30 minutes away.
+A remarkable natural spectacle, about 40 minutes north of Balnagown.

 -